DW is a veteran, a father, a husband, and a teacher. He's published 9 YA/NA novels thus far. The story you're reading might be next.

-Sunshine through her dorm room window distracted Marissa from her studies.
+Sunshine streaming through her dorm room window distracted Marissa from her studies.
 She decided homework could wait.
-It was bad enough spending the summer on the campus of Pacific Lutheran taking summer classes without having to while away the rare sunny July day indoors.
+It was bad enough spending the summer on the campus of Pacific Lutheran taking extra classes without having to while away the rare sunny July day indoors.
 She put on white shorts and a blue top over her yellow bikini and completed the ensemble with a pair of thick-soled flip flops.

 Getting off the bus near the picnic shelter, Marissa found a spot on the sloping grass beach where the sun showed down just right.
 Despite the unusual abundance of sunshine, Spanaway Lake Park wasn’t crowded that summer afternoon.
-She got her towel laid out and was just about to shed her shorts and halter top when she stopped to look around and see who might be watching.
+She got her towel laid out and was just about to shed her shorts and top when she stopped to look around and see who might be watching.

-Marissa noticed a hunky young man in cut-off jeans a short way down the beach and decided that sunbathing could wait until she’d taken a walk along the water’s edge to get a better look.
+Marissa noticed a fit young man in cut-off jeans a short way down the beach and decided that sunbathing could wait until she’d taken a walk along the water’s edge to get a better look.
 She thought he looked pretty good lying there in nothing but his cut-offs, soaking up the rare Pacific Northwest sunshine.
 When he raised his head to get a better look at her, Marissa wished her skin wasn’t quite so pale.
 Getting much of a tan in Tacoma was hard.
 She thought about pretending she hadn’t noticed him noticing her but instead turned and smiled at him.
 When he smiled back and started to get up, she followed her impulse and walked over to him.

 David Takes Notice

 David squinted into the afternoon sun to get a better look at Marissa as she walked along the grassy lakeshore between him and the water.
-He was about to look away after noting that she was rather cute if a little thin when she turned her head and looked him right in the eye.
-David couldn’t see her face that well with the sun behind her, but he did notice the smile that flickered on her lips when she caught him looking at her.
+He was about to look away after noting that she was rather cute, if a little thin, when she turned her head and looked him right in the eye.
+David couldn’t see her face well with the sun behind her, but he did notice the smile that flickered on her lips when she caught him looking at her.
 He smiled back and started getting up to go over to introduce himself.
 By the time he got to his feet, she’d walked over and was standing next to him.